Final | April 2019 | v3.0.0 | OFFICIAL - Public| QGCIO

-Policy requirement 1: Agencies must retire or replace software before it reaches to end of mainstream support unless the CEO has formally accepted the risk of not doing so
+Policy requirement 1: Agencies must retire or replace software including an as-a-service solution before it reaches end of mainstream support unless the risk is formally accepted via the department corporate risk management process

 If mainstream support cannot be determined, the software must be maintained no more than two major versions behind the latest release (N-2), or within three years of the general availability of a new release, whichever occurs sooner.

 When calculating the percentage of software in an agency that complies with this policy, the following is to be used: